nuagenetworks/nuage-metroae/BUILD.md

 or

-`./metro-ansible rest_build.yml`
+`./metro-ansible reset_build.yml`

-# nuage_unpack playbook
+# nuage_unzip.yml playbook

-When the `build.yml` playbook is executed, it expects to find Nuage software binaries (QCOW2, OVA, and Linux Package files) in specific places.
-You can either copy the proper files to their locations, shown below, or you can use the nuage_unpack.yml playbook to do the work for you.
-Simply specify the proper source and target directories in `build_vars.yml` and `nuage_unpack.yml` will do the heavy lifting.
+When the `build.yml` playbook is executed, it expects to find unzipped Nuage software files (QCOW2, OVA, and Linux Package files) for items that are being upgraded or installed.
+You can either copy the proper files to their locations, shown below, or you can use the nuage_unzip.yml playbook to do the work for you.
+Simply specify the proper source and target directories in `build_vars.yml` and `nuage_unzip.yml` will do the heavy lifting.

 Here are the expected paths to binaries.